 "Motivate me, motivate you".
 Phil has produced a popular self-motivation book, that is available to purchase as either a printed book or as a Kindle e-book.
 It makes a great little gift or a conference hand-out that will be genuinely valued by delegates.

-To obtain your copy of either the printed version (fits in your pocket) or the Kindle edition (costs less than the price of a cup of coffee out!) click on appropriate link:-
+To obtain your copy of either the printed version (fits in your pocket) or the Kindle edition (costs less than the price of a cup of coffee out - and proceeds go to TearFund) click on appropriate link:-

 Here are comments from UK and US reviewers: